 Tram

-The tram system in Barcelona connects several neighbourhoods and areas, including parts of the city not served by the metro.
-You’re likely to spot Barcelona’s green and white trams as you walk around the city.
 If you think you might be making several trips on Barcelona’s metro, bus and tram network then it might be a good idea to purchase an ‘integration ticket’ which allows you to travel on all three.
 You can purchase these at tram stops, metro stops and in ‘Tabacs’ (Tabacco shops).
 For more information on Barcelona’s tram routes and timetables, head here.

 Funicular and Cable Car